NREL/gaps/examples/example_users.rst

     - 150m HH 190m RD
     - 170m HH 200m RD

-To avoid having to setup a unique set for each of these combinations, we can instead put the in a CSV file like so:
+To avoid having to setup a unique set for each of these combinations, we can instead put them in a CSV file like so:

 +---------+----------------------+-----------------------------+------------------------+-----------------------+